Juno Temple

-Juno Temple (born July 21, 1989) is an English actress.
-She is known for her roles in the comedy series Ted Lasso (2020–2023) and in the fifth season of the crime drama series Fargo (2023–2024).
-She earned Primetime Emmy Award nominations for both as well as a Golden Globe Award nomination for the latter.
+Juno Temple (born 21 July 1989) is an English actress.
+She is known for her roles in the comedy series Ted Lasso (2020–present), the voice of Ivy in the animated Skydance/Netflix film Swapped (2026), and in the fifth season of the crime drama series Fargo (2023–2024).
+She earned Primetime Emmy Award nominations for both, as well as a Golden Globe Award nomination for the latter.
 She also portrayed Teddy Paine in the superhero film Venom: The Last Dance (2024).

-Temple, the daughter of film director Julien Temple, began working as a child actress, appearing in Notes on a Scandal (2006), Atonement (2007), The Other Boleyn Girl (2008) and Mr. Nobody (2009).
+Temple, the daughter of film director Julien Temple, began working as a child actress, appearing in Notes on a Scandal (2006), Atonement (2007), The Other Boleyn Girl (2008), and Mr. Nobody (2009).
 Her subsequent film roles were in The Three Musketeers (2011), The Dark Knight Rises (2012), Magic Magic (2013), Afternoon Delight (2013), Maleficent (2014), Black Mass (2015), Unsane (2018), and Maleficent: Mistress of Evil (2019).
 Temple received the BAFTA Rising Star Award in 2013.
-She has also starred in the television series Vinyl (2016), Dirty John (2018–2019) and The Offer (2022).
+She has also starred in the television series Vinyl (2016), Dirty John (2018–2019), and The Offer (2022).

-Early life and education
+Early life

-Juno Temple was born on July 21, 1989 in Hammersmith, London. the daughter of film producer Amanda Pirie and film director Julien Temple.
-She has two younger brothers.
-Her aunt, Nina Temple, was the last General Secretary of the Communist Party of Great Britain.

-She grew up in Taunton, Somerset, where she attended Enmore Primary School, then Bedales School, returning to Taunton to finish at King's College.
+Juno Violet Temple was born on 21 July 1989, in London, England.
+She is daughter of film producer Amanda Pirie and film director Julien Temple, and she has two younger brothers, Leo and Felix.
+Her aunt, Nina Temple, was the last general secretary of the Communist Party of Great Britain.
+She grew up in Somerset, where she attended Enmore Primary School.
+She then attended King’s College, Taunton, as well as the Bedales School in Hampshire where she completed her A-levels.
+She then became increasingly interested in acting, often finding small roles in her father’s films, or small parts in open casting auditions.
+Eventually, in 2009, she moved to Los Angeles, California, to officially pursue acting.